Sourcing furniture from Europe: what it actually involves

 Each link in this chain adds cost.
 A procurement service that has standing relationships with workshops, freight forwarders, and delivery teams compresses the chain and removes the markup layers that come from buying through a North American distributor.

-DAF sources from workshops in Europe and coordinates the full chain — PO, export, freight, customs, and white-glove delivery — for a single 20% fee on supplier cost.
+DAF sources through DAF Global Connect (Eprolo and Shopify Collective brands) and coordinates the full chain — PO, export, freight, customs, and delivery to the receiving location — for a single 20% fee on supplier cost.
 The client sees the supplier price in the plan.
-There is no distributor margin sitting between the workshop and the invoice.
+There is no distributor margin sitting between the supplier and the invoice.

 What shipping from Europe actually costs